bterwijn/invocation_tree/README.md

 tree(factorial, 4)     # call function 'factorial' with argument '4'
 ```

-to graph the function invocations.
+to graph the function invocations where function calls happen on the way down, and where results combine on the way up when a function returns.
 Run this program and press &lt;Enter&gt; to step through program execution.

 ![factorial](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/factorial.gif)